Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Introduction

 \section{Introduction}

-Reinforcement learning (RL)\citep{sutton1998reinforcement, schulman2017proximal} has recently found success beyond traditional domains, particularly in the reasoning of Large Language Models (LLMs)\citep{jaech2024openai, guo2025deepseek}.
-Inspired by these advances, recent works\citep{xue2025dancegrpo, liu2025flow, wang2025coefficients} have explored applying RL to text-to-image (T2I) generation for aligning specific preferences.
-In this context, Group Relative Policy Optimization (GRPO)\citep{shao2024deepseekmath, guo2025deepseek} has emerged as a promising approach for flow-matching-based T2I generation \citep{lipman2022flow, liuflow, esser2024scaling}.
-GRPO-based methods typically sample a group of images from the same prompt, evaluate them using reward models, convert the rewards into group relative advantages, and then assign these advantages equally across all timesteps during optimization.
+Reinforcement learning (RL) \cite{sutton1998reinforcement, schulman2017proximal} has recently achieved remarkable success beyond traditional domains, most notably in the post-training of Large Language Models (LLMs) \cite{jaech2024openai, guo2025deepseek, wang2026language, wang2026lifelong}.
+Inspired by these advances, recent works \cite{xue2025dancegrpo, liu2026flow, wang2025coefficients, luo2026reinforcement} have explored adapting RL to text-to-image (T2I) generation.
+In this context, Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath, guo2025deepseek} has emerged as a promising approach for post-training flow matching \cite{lipman2022flow, liuflow, esser2024scaling} for T2I generation.
+Typically, GRPO methods generate a group of images from the same prompt, obtain final rewards using reward models, convert them into group relative advantages, and assign these advantages uniformly across all steps in flow matching generations for policy optimization.

-While effective, this uniform assignment introduces two key limitations: (1) inaccurate advantage attribution, and (2) disregard for the temporal dynamics of generation.
-We first illustrate the former in \Cref{motivation1}, and discuss temporal dynamics later.
-Consider two generation trajectories from the same prompt in \Cref{motivation1}, each consisting of three timesteps.
-Although the final advantage correctly favors the better trajectory (Trajectory1), assigning this same advantage uniformly across all timesteps incorrectly assumes that every step in Trajectory1 is superior to its counterpart in Trajectory2.
-However, at timestep $t=1$ Trajectory2 is clearly better than Trajectory1, despite Trajectory1 achieving the higher overall reward.
+Despite its effectiveness, GRPO methods suffer from a critical limitation: inaccurate advantage attribution.
+The equal attribution of final reward to all steps rests on a strong assumption: A superior final outcome implies a superior policy at every step.
+However, this assumption is not always guaranteed.
+Consider two generation trajectories from the same prompt in \Cref{figure_motivation}, each consisting of three steps.
+Although $\text{Trajectory}_1$ yields a better final reward, $\text{Trajectory}_2$ may have a superior policy at an intermediate step $t=1$.
+In such cases, GRPO provides erroneous optimization signals, resulting in training instability.
+To quantify it more generally, we utilized a step-aware preference model from \cite{liang2025aesthetic} to determine how often this occurs.
+As shown in \Cref{table_motivation}, approximately half of the steps are affected by this inaccurate attribution, further demonstrating its severity.

+A straightforward solution to this issue would be to employ a precise, process (step-aware) reward model, which is capable of evaluating not only final clear images but also noisy intermediate images during the flow matching generation process.
+However, training such models requires vast amounts of preference data for noisy images, which is currently unavailable.
+While some approaches \cite{liang2025aesthetic, liao2025step} attempt to obtain process rewards using estimations like one-step diffusion, their effectiveness is limited due to estimation bias and the lack of ground-truth data \cite{zhang2025lessons}.
+Our comparison results in \Cref{Details for the Process Reward Comparison} further corroborate this.